 - ½ cup of grape simple syrup

 - ½ cup of water

 You need to combine all of those together in a pitcher or old bourbon bottle, taste test and refrigerate.
 You may need to increase the bitters.
 If the cocktail is too sweet, add more bitters.
 Refrigerate until chilled before serving.

-This batch can be kept in the fridge and pulled out for a rocks cocktail when needed, or when company comes over.
+This batch of peanut butter whiskey cocktails can be kept in the fridge and pulled out for a rocks cocktail when company comes over.
 If you’d rather not make a mini PBJ for garnish, you could always add a little peanut butter cookie to it.

 Recommended Bar Tools

 You don’t need every slick, beautiful bar tool out there, but there are several I’ll recommend.
 (As an Amazon Associate I earn from qualifying purchases.
 However, that does not affect the cost of the items below.)
 My favorite pieces usually come from the Cocktail Kingdom section of Amazon:

 You may already have these bar essentials, but just in case:

 Peanut Butter and Jelly Old Fashioned